vorgestern/LuaAide/Readme.md

     git clone --recurse-submodules --remote-submodules https://github.com/vorgestern/luaaide.git

 ## .. then on Linux
-- Install requirements as you see fit.
-An additional requirement for Linux is objcopy (for tests).
-  Check with ```make prerequisites```.
 - Adapt Makefile if Lua is not at default location.
-- make
+- Run ```make```
-- *optional*: make test
+- Run ```make test``` (*optional*)
+  This executes ./LuaAideTest (tests of the static library) and test scripts for the example modules.
-- Install manually by copying libLuaAide.a and include/LuaAide.h where they belong.
+- Install LuaAide manually by copying libLuaAide.a and include/LuaAide.h where they belong.

 ## .. else on Windows
 - Edit buildsys/VS17/Lua.props to point to your Lua-Installation:
   * **AdditionalIncludeDirectories**: Include the directory that contains lua.hpp.
-  * **AdditionalDependencies** Include the import library for Lua 5.4.
-  * **AdditionalLibraryDirectories** Include the directory where the import library is located.
+  * **AdditionalLibraryDirectories**: Include the directory where the import library is located.
+  * **AdditionalDependencies**: Include the import library for Lua 5.4.
 - LuaAide.lib (Release|Win32) will be built in the root directory, others under buildsys/VS17.
-  Select a different Konfiguration|Platform in buildsys/VS17/LuaAide.props.
+  Select a different Configuration|Platform in buildsys/VS17/LuaAide.props.
-- Build with Visual Studio 2022 (VS17) by launching buildsys/VS17/LuaAide.sln
+- Build with Visual Studio 2022 (VS17) or later by launching buildsys/VS17/LuaAide.sln

 # How to use